American Physical Society

 What is RTF Template?

 RTF stands for Rich Text Format.
-RTF documents can be read by a most word processors but they are still harder to process than straight text.
+RTF documents can be read by a most word processors but they are harder to process than plain text.

 When to Use the RTF Template

-Do not use the RTF Format if you do not need to!
-LaTeX entries are easier to process than RTF Template submissions.
+LaTeX abstracts are easier to process than RTF Template submissions.

 RTF Template Tips